-Snacks are the easiest way to fatten up your dog, so try to reduce the number of treats you give them each day, or switch to lower calorie, healthier options.
-Why are they getting treats, and can these be replaced with love and affection or a squeaky toy or play as a reward, instead of food?
+Snacks are the easiest way to fatten up your dog, so try to reduce the number of treats you give them each day or switch to lower calorie, healthier options.
+Why are they getting treats, and can these be replaced with love and affection, a squeaky toy or their favourite dog accessories as a reward, instead of food?
 Can you break the treats up to make them smaller, or give individual treats instead of multiple treats at once?

 Meals: rather than guessing how much food to feed your dog, try switching to a lighter or diet version of the same food, and use a measuring cup to weigh out your dog’s food.
 Use scales to weigh out the food, and to keep your dog entertained for longer, try hiding the food inside a Kong or similar toy, so that your dog has to work for their biscuits.

 Scraps from the Table: If your dog is a canine hoover that follows your kids around or likes to help out in the kitchen or under the table at teatime, try to avoid giving them the scraps, or allowing them to hoover up the food.
 Cut down on giving them dishes to lick clean and restrict access to any crumbs they might find.